PedroGatech/LearningToControlClass/class12/class12.md

 Let's start by giving two classes of Neural Operators, the Principal Component Analysis Network (PCA-NET) and the Deep Operator Network (DeepONet).

 ## PCA
-First proposed by \[cite], we're going to define the PCA-NET approximation by analyzing our input and output spaces using a PCA-like technique.
+First proposed by [6], we're going to define the PCA-NET approximation by analyzing our input and output spaces using a PCA-like technique.
 Let:
 - $\mathcal X$ and $\mathcal Y$ be separable Banach spaces, and let $x\in K\subset\mathcal X$, with $K$ compact.
 - $\mathcal G$ (the operator that we're trying to approximate) be continuous.